domsinclair/VtlSoftware.Aspects.Logging/ReadMe.md

 #### [Log]

 Adds logging to a method.
-Entry and Exit is logged along with details of any parameters that were passed into it.
+Entry and exit is logged along with details of any parameters that were passed into it.
 If applicable the method's return value is also logged.
-In Addition this aspect can log properties.
+In addition this aspect can log properties.

 #### [LogAndTime]